Trump ousts Noem as frustrations build among White House officials, GOP lawmakers

 Problems on the Hill

-GOP allies outside the administration have also grown weary of Noem — and support among GOP senators has weakened.
+GOP allies outside the administration had also grown weary of Noem — and support among GOP senators had weakened.
 That was evident in questions posed by Republicans during a Senate Judiciary Committee hearing this week.

 “Quality matters, not quantity, quality, and what we’ve seen is a disaster under your leadership,” GOP Sen. Thom Tillis said at the hearing.